wh-alice/mig_visualstudio/vs/test/how-to--run-a-test-using-test-controllers-and-test-agents.md

 ---
-title: "How to: Run a Test Using Test Controllers and Test Agents | Microsoft Docs" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Run a Test Using Test Controllers and Test Agents" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"